StanfordLPNG/pantheon-contest/contest_walkthrough.md

 This actually worked even better than I thought it would!
 Multiple schemes are withing single digit % differences for throughput and 95th percentile delay.

 To try to get more loss for high throughput schemes I will add some queueing loss in mm-link.
-Lets try a 100 packet droptail queue:
+Lets try a 100 packet droptail queue on top of what we have already:
 ```
 mm-delay 28 mm-loss uplink .004 mm-loss downlink .004 mm-link 10mbps_trace 10mbps_trace --uplink-queue="droptail" --uplink-queue-args="packets=50" -- sh -c './run.py -r $USER@$MAHIMAHI_BASE:pantheon --run-only test'
 ```